chengdada123/Proxmox-VE-for-WHMCS/README.md

 <img alt="Importing GUI for linking to existing PVE Guest" src="zVMIDimport.png">

+Note: All module-imported services need to be checked and amended to ensure configs such as Billing Cycle, Price, Discount, Assigned IPs, NS1/2, etc, are properly set.

-#### ZFS etc: Comfigure to suit isolated TPL
+#### ZFS etc: Comfigure to suit isolated TPLs

 - `local` is the name of the file-system that you have the Template on
 - `vztmpl` is the directoty name per convention, with the ISO within
 - `ubuntu-99.99-...` etc is the Template file name, exactly as-is

-ie. If using ZFS for Templates, substitute local with volume name.
+**If using ZFS for Templates, substitute `local` with the volume name.**

 #### Password: Configure the CT's root user

-Make a 2nd Custom Field `Password` for the CT's root user.
+Create a 2nd Custom Field `Password` for the Container's root user on all CT Services.

 ## 🔄 5.
 PATCH: Updating the Module

 **Check:** `WHMCS Admin > Addon Modules > Proxmox VE for WHMCS > Support/Health`

 You should download any new version & upload it over the top, then login to WHMCS Admin.

+Logging in should trigger the self-upgrade procedure for the SQL database.

+(**Beta in v1.2.x:** for now, verify yourself that updates were successful)

 ### SQL: Keeping your DB up-to-date